Talat Xhaferi: President of the Assembly

 In April 2017, Xhaferi was elected President of the Macedonian parliament, supported by a coalition of Albanian national parties and the opposition social-democratic SDSM party, sparking riots in the parliament building.
 The VMRO-DPMNE party labeled this move as a coup.
 Subsequently, demonstrators broke into the parliament building, beating journalists and MPs, and had to be cleared by the police.

+Premiership

+On 25 January 2024, Xhaferi resigned following the resignations of the government of Dimitar Kovačevski, in preparation to be elected as the president of a technical government which, in accordance with the Pržino Agreement, will lead the country in the 100 days prior to the parliamentary elections scheduled for 8 May.